jojonicho/portfolio/static/posts/2020-05-16/index.md

 **Passing Data to Our Component**

-We can use object destructuring for the `data` node inside the parameters our functional component.
+We can use object destructuring for the `data` node inside the parameters of our functional component.
 ```js
 const Index = ({ data }) => {
     const posts = data.posts.edges;